Rahimeen-Altaf/ChatVista/README.md

 # ChatVista

 ChatVista is a modern, full-featured chat application built using the MERN stack (MongoDB, Express, React, Node.js).
+It features real-time messaging, robust user management, and dynamic group chat functionalities.
 The frontend is designed with React, styled using Material UI (MUI), and state management is handled by Redux Toolkit.
-The backend is built with Node.js and Express, and the application is deployed on Railway (backend) and Vercel (frontend).
-The project is also configured with a custom domain from Namecheap.
+The backend is powered by Node.js and Express, with deployments on Railway (backend) and Vercel (frontend), and a custom domain configured via Namecheap.

 ## Table of Contents